 Minimum eligibility criteria:

 Shortlisted applicants will be interviewed about their knowledge of global health, data sciences, and research interests.
-OHT will participate in the interviewing panel.
-Given the diverse backgrounds of applicants, applicants are expected to be proficient in their previous degree(s) and have an aptitude for the other domains in the program.
-No written exam will be offered, but grades from previous degrees (transcripts), statements of purpose (SOPs), and letters of recommendation (LORs) will be considered.
+No written exam will be conducted, but grades from previous degrees (transcripts), statements of purpose (SOPs), and letters of recommendation (LORs) will be required.

-You can expect to receive a decision on your application within six to eight weeks of the close of the application window.
+You can expect to receive a decision on your application within six to eight weeks after the close of the application window.

-You will need to file a formal request for a change of supervisor and pending approval from an internal committee at BITS, you can change your assigned supervisor.
+You will need to file a formal request for a change of supervisor and pending approval from an internal committee at BITS Pilani, you can change your assigned supervisor.

 You can find the addresses for each campus below: